kevinvincent/ha-wyzesense/README.md

 * Entities will show up as `binary_sensor.<MAC>` for example (`binary_sensor.777A4656`).
   * As like any other entity you can change the entity id and friendly name from the states page, which will stick even after restarts.

-* Call the services below to add and remove sensors to your WYZE sense hub.
+* Call the services below to add and remove sensors from your WYZE sense hub.

 ## Services
 ### `wyzesense.scan`